Yipara logoYipara

 Lump on Cat?
 Skin Tag, Cyst & Bump Photo Analysis Tool — AI Photo Analysis

 Found a lump on your cat?
-Upload a photo and get an instant AI health report.
-Identify skin tags, cysts, lipomas, warts, and other bumps to know if you need to see a vet.
+Upload a photo and get an instant AI photo analysis report.
+Identify skin tags, cysts, fatty lumps, warts, and other bumps to know if you need to see a vet.

 📸 View photo guide for best results ↓